mwhorse46/pyconf_2022_decorators_generators_workshop/generators/generators.md

 ```

 - Any exceptions raised inside generator are forwarded to the caller as is like a normal function.
 This will also exhaust generator function.
+- try/ except is not recommended while `yielding` a value in generator function.
 - Generator functions if called after exhausted, would raise `StopIteration` error.
 - if exceptions are handled and generator returns, it raises `StopIteration` error.
 - Like iterators, Generator functions can be iterated over once and can not be reused.